 Europe's Migrant Crisis Spreads Ashore As Refugees Enter Bulgaria On Foot

-People from Iraq and Syria are trying to escape the conflicts in their countries by setting off for Europe.
-We've heard of the EU's struggle to deal with people crossing the Mediterranean in rickety boats.
-And the migration crisis is growing on another front - those coming to Europe by foot.
-That journey takes them to Bulgaria's border with Turkey.
-NPR's Ari Shapiro drove through Bulgaria to reach the eastern-most edge of the European Union.
+Refugees from Iraq and Syria are trying to escape the conflicts in their countries by setting off for Europe.
+We've heard of the EU's struggle to deal with people crossing the Mediterranean Sea in rickety boats, but the migration crisis is growing on another front - those coming to Europe by foot.
+That journey takes them to Turkey's border with Bulgaria.
+NPR's Ari Shapiro drove for hours through Bulgaria to reach the easternmost edge of the European Union.

 PLAMEN DINEV: (Through interpreter) You can see it's 90 degrees out here, and everybody's on patrol.